 - Excess, loose skin around the middle due to pregnancy or significant weight loss

 - A protruding abdomen

 - Isolated pockets of fat around the middle that will not respond to diet or exercise

 - Stretch marks across the lower portion of the abdomen; a common by-product of pregnancy or weight fluctuations

-Dr Thomas recommends a tummy tuck for patients that have achieved a stable weight and are in reasonably good health.
+A tummy tuck is usually recommended for patients who have achieved a stable weight and are in reasonably good health.
 Smokers should not undergo this surgery unless they are willing to stop smoking for six weeks before and six weeks after the operation.
-This procedure may be performed alone or in conjunction with others, such as a lower body lift or liposuction.
-Women often request this surgery in tandem with breast enhancement to help restore their pre-pregnancy bodies once they are finished having children.

 Options in Abdominoplasty

 Dr Thomas performs abdominoplasty one of two ways, depending on the level of correction required by his patients: